habeebmaraikar/adstifyapp/README.md

 - https://randomuser.me/api/?results=50

-## Live link
+## Website Live link

-Access the app [https://adstifyapp.vercel.app/](Website Live Link) with your browser to see the result.
+Access the app [https://adstifyapp.vercel.app/](https://adstifyapp.vercel.app/) with your browser to see the result.